dan300/fordel-site/_posts/2016-12-17-this-is-a-test-post.markdown

 ---
-title: This is a test post
+title: This is test
 date: 2016-12-17 15:11:00 Z
-Image: "/uploads/DeathtoStock_QuietFrontier-11.jpg"
 ---

 Written from siteleaf cms.

+And also written locally.